MaxAAL/Rsmallmachinelearning/README.md

 # Rsmallmachinelearning
-This is a small project I have undertaken in order to learn more about machine learning and R markdown.
-The aim is to create a simple model that can predict whether or not someone has recieved a loan based on certain criteria.
-Then to programmatically analyse the performance of these models and see which one performs best.
-Then finally to create a markdown document summarising the results.
-A sample of the data that I am using in this project can be seen below:
+This is a small project I undertook in order to learn more about machine learning and R markdown.
+The aim was to create a simple model that could predict whether or not someone has recieved a loan based on certain criteria, then to programmatically analyse the performance of these models and see which one performs best.
+Finally to create a markdown document summarising the results, a small sample of the data that I am using in this project can be seen below:

     ##   loan_status loan_amnt int_rate grade emp_length home_ownership
     ## 1           0      5000    10.65     B         10           RENT